State of Vermont v. Ralph O. Oakes

 We concluded that this argument overlooked at least two earlier decisions.
 In Lincoln v.
 Smith, 27 Vt.
 328, 346 (1855), we held that the word “unreasonable” is as implicit in Article Eleven as it is express in the Fourth Amendment.
 We approved this interpretation as recently as State v.
 Badger, 141 Vt.
 430, 454, 450 A.2d 336, 350 (1982).
 See Record, 150 Vt. at 85, 548 A.2d at 423.
 Thus, the Fourth Amendment and Article Eleven are identical for search and seizure purposes.

 In a situation where no warrant is obtained, the officers, knowingly, take a considerable risk in proceeding without one.
 I am not so naive as to suggest otherwise; discretion probably remains the better part of valor, particularly when the officers know that a court of unreconstructed activists lies in wait for them.
-Nevertheless, as the two constitutional provisions are structured, the initial inquiry by a reviewing court must always be whether the warrantless search was reasonable, i.e., not "unreasonable." *129 If it is held to be reasonable, the inquiry on review of that issue should terminate.
+Nevertheless, as the two constitutional provisions are structured, the initial inquiry by a reviewing court must always be whether the warrantless search was reasonable, i.e., not “unreasonable.”
+If it is held to be reasonable, the inquiry on review of that issue should terminate.

 For all practical purposes a defective warrant does not authorize a search any more than no warrant at all; no (legitimate) warrant has issued.
 The difference lies in the officers’ perception of the risks to be taken.
 Conducting a search in good faith reliance on a warrant they are unaware is defective, they are likewise unaware that any risk is being taken.
 Regardless of perceptions, the initial inquiry remains the same: was the search reasonable?

 At this point, I feel it necessary to reprise one of the bases of my dissent in what I continue to regard as one of the worst, most irrational and totally unnecessary opinions issued by this Court.
 I refer, as any Court-watcher will guess, to State v.
 Kirchoff, 156 Vt.
 1, 587 A.2d 988 (1991).
-That case stamped the Vermont Supreme Court as among the most activist-oriented in the country, out of sync not only with the United States Supreme Court, as the opinion expressly acknowledges, but with many state courts as well, taking its cue primarily from another activist state court while snubbing a recent and sensible ruling by the supreme court of our twin state, New Hampshire.[3]
+That case stamped the Vermont Supreme Court as among the most activist-oriented in the country, out of sync not only with the United States Supreme Court, as the opinion expressly acknowledges, but with many state courts as well, taking its cue primarily from another activist state court while snubbing a recent and sensible ruling by the supreme court of our twin state, New Hampshire.3

 Kirchoff also involved drugs and a warrantless search.
-This Court, as well as the United States Supreme Court and others, have recognized drunk driving as a major social problem, and therefore, DUI roadblocks, that is, stopping vehicular passage without warrants or probable cause, are justified in the interest of the safety and welfare of the legions of individuals who do not "drink and drive," and have the right to drive without risking their lives.
+This Court, as well as the United States Supreme Court and others, have recognized drunk driving as a major social problem, and

 The callous indifference of the Kirchoff majority to the plight of those who suffer as a result of drugs, the human wreckage generated among those irredeemably addicted, has its origin in technicalities.
 The infamy and greed of the dealers and producers, at whatever level, has provided an incentive for the involvement of organized and ruthless crime unequaled since the days of prohibition.
 Unlike the drunk driver, their crimes are deliberate, planned, organized, and above all, intentional.
-The unbelievable indifference of the Kirchoff majority to the ever-increasing crimes of violence, often affecting innocent passersby, in drug-related crimes, is beyond comprehension.
+The unbelievable indifference of the Kirchoff majority to the ever increasing crimes of violence, often affecting innocent passers-by, in drug-related crimes, is beyond comprehension.
 It is inexcusable.

 The irony of cases like Kirchoff, and today‘s unfortunate decision, is that they purport to be based on the protection of “individual” rights.
 What an absolutely farcical distortion of the truth!
 The majority has learned nothing from such cases as Record and Martin.
 The drug problem is every bit as pervasive and against our individual rights as drunk driving, if not more so.
 In a sense it is worse because it is willful; criminal intent is always present.
 And yet, the majority cannot, literally, I gather, view the “people” or the “public” as any more than an amorphous, undefinable mass without any identifiable rights as such.

-But the "people," the "public," would not exist at all if not made up entirely of individuals; as such, we have a constitutional right to safety under Article One; this includes freedom from the depredations of criminals, including the violence and soul-destroying addictions inherent in the drug problem.
+But the “people,” the “public,” would not exist at all if not made up entirely of individuals; as such, we have a constitutional right to safety under

 I would not denigrate the rights of property owners, as property owners, but one of the ironies involved in protecting those rights is that, as a practical matter, the only individuals who receive any real benefits, as distinguished from the theoretical, are those who use their property for criminal activity.
 It is apparent that the majority views property used for unlawful purposes as more important than human life and safety.